MarkChan0225/RoundedDiscord/README.md

 1. No colour changed, can be used with your nitro theme or day theme.
 2. Fully rounded UI, a work of art.
 3. Lifetime support and maintenance.
-4. Always fix the bug at the first time.

 ## Preview: